About the ICats Program

 - Fellowships: 11-14 months engagements, on-site, full-time

-- Remuneration: Pro bono engagements; Fellowships offer a stipend to cover local living costs, travel costs and health insurance
+- Remuneration: Pro bono engagements; Fellowships/Internships offer a stipend to cover local living costs, travel costs and insurance

 Do you want to use your professionals skills to create positive impact?
 Find out how to apply

 The ICats Program contributes significantly to the LGT Venture Philanthropy mission.
-To strengthen the organizational capacity of social ventures as well as to foster a responsible leadership culture in the private sector ultimately increases the quality of life of less advantaged people.
+Through strengthening the organizational capacity of social organizations, the ICats Program ultimately contributes to increasing the quality of life of less advantaged people.

 Business professionals working as ICats gain an unique experience abroad.
-They develop their business and leadership skills whilst creating tangible positive impact with their professional skills.
+They further develop their business and leadership capacity whilst creating tangible positive impact with their professional skills.
 Read more.

-Social ventures benefit from increased professionalism by applying corporate expertise.
-The newly developed organizational capabilities help to maximize the positive impact by making solutions more effective and scaling them to reach more people.
+Social organizations benefit from increased professionalism by applying corporate expertise.
+The newly developed organizational capabilities help them to increase the positive impact by making solutions more effective and scalable.
 Read more.